 |DIY Pontoon with 4 Pontoons||The Champ with 2 Pontoons|

 While the DIY kits are comparable in size to the Champ, the DIY kits all have a wooden deck; if you get the True-do-it-yourselfer, you'll get 4 pontoons, and a materials list with instructions to assemble the deck (you'll need to purchase all the materials yourself).
 If you get the minimal assembly, we'll ship the 4 pontoons, plus a fully-constructed deck and all the hardware to attach it to the pontoons.
 By designing the DIY kits this way, I can now ship a two-man, DIY boat kit to any address in the continental U.S. That makes this boat a really affordable, durable, low-maintenance option for anglers across the country.

 The Patriot Two-Man Pontoon Kit

-Like the DIY kits, the Patriot can ship for free because the pontoons aren't oversized.
-But, with this boat, I wanted to do something special to celebrate Pond King's 25th Anniversary so I decked this boat out in red, white and blue.
-It is a really sharp looking boat, which I like, and with an aluminum-framed, marine grade wood and carpeted deck, it is also highly-durable, stable and maneuverable.
+Like the DIY kits, the Patriot can ship at a better rate because the pontoons aren't oversized.
+But, with this boat, I wanted to do something special to celebrate Pond King's 25th Anniversary so I decked this boat out in red, white, and blue.
+It is a really sharp-looking boat, which I like, and with an aluminum-framed, marine-grade wood and carpeted deck, it is also highly durable, stable, and maneuverable.

 Pond King's mission has always been to help more people have more and better quality outdoor experiences with family and friends.
-With the introduction of these mini pontoon fishing boats that ship for free, I hope to see anglers of all ages on Pond King Pontoon Boats popping up all over the place, making memories that will hopefully last as long as our boats!
+With the introduction of these mini pontoon fishing boats that can be easily shipped, I hope to see anglers of all ages on Pond King Pontoon Boats popping up all over the place, making memories that will hopefully last as long as our boats!